Configuration

 In some cases, however, you don't want to overwrite a named list.
 A good example would be the application configurations.

 You don't want to re-define every item just to make sure LambdaStack has all default items needed by the Ansible automation.
-That is where the _merge
+That is where the _merge metadata tag comes in.
+It will let you define whether you want to overwrite or merge a named list by setting it to true or false.

-For example you want to enable the auth-service
+For example you want to enable the auth-service application.
+Instead of defining the whole configuration/applications configuration you can do the following:

-will tell lambdastack to merge the application list and only change the enabled: true
+The _merge item with true will tell lambdastack to merge the application list and only change the enabled: true setting inside the auth-service and take the rests of the configuration/applications configuration from the defaults.

 Feedback